 The Western German foreign Minister Walter Scheel arrived in Budapest on Sunday (7th April) for talks with his Hungarian counterpart, Mr.

-The Western German foreign Minister Walter Scheel arrived in Budapest on Sunday (7th April) for talks with his Hungarian counterpart, Mr. Frigyes Puja.
+Background: The Western German foreign Minister Walter Scheel arrived in Budapest on Sunday (7th April) for talks with his Hungarian counterpart, Mr. Frigyes Puja.
 They spent a full day of talks on Monday (8th April) - Herr Scheel was to leave again on Tuesday.
 Most of Monday was expected to be taken up with discussions on trade relations and international issues.

 Trade between the two countries has blossomed since a four-year agreement was signed in 1970.
 West Germany is Hungary's biggest western trading partner with a turnover last year reaching :311 million (1,900 million marks).
 But the trade balance is tipped heavily in Bonn's favour.